What if we are so smart and wise? What if we are so successful and prosperous? Can we say that we are happy and our lives are satisfactory?

 So, do we have to forget about all the good things and the right paths to follow?
 Is there no more such a thing as righteousness and justice?
 Do we have to be pessimistic and nihilistic at the end of the days as Solomon seemingly became so upset?

 I don’t think so.
 Solomon surely added one more sentence saying, “You can do this if you truly respect God.”

 Ecclesiastes is not only a series of negative and pessimistic statements.
 Beyond all regrets and disappointments he made, it is the final hope and conviction that King Solomon had eventually achieved.

 What is justice?
 What is righteousness?
 Often these questions are deceptive.
 We are not seeking them from God’s perspective, but only the indulgence of our selfishness and self-righteousness.

 King Solomon believed that he was so smart and wise.
 He thought he could never make any mistakes in his judgment and decision.
 Consciously or unconsciously, then, King Solomon relied on himself alone.
 He had totally forgotten the very foundation of life.
-He had forgotten the very truth that God is everything.
+He had forgotten the very truth that God was everything.
 He alone is.